rusevradoslav/Online-Shop/README.md

 URLs | Description
 ---------|---------
  */* | Index page - login, register
- */users/register* | Register page -  page where user can register .
+ */users/register* | Register page -  page where user can register.
- */users/login* | Login page - page where user can login .
+ */users/login* | Login page - page where user can login.
  */home* | Home page - page where user can see all items.
+  */items/add* | Item Add page - page where user can add item.
  */items/details/{id}* | Item Details page - page where user can see item details.

  Database Diagram Screenshot